-You could visit London several times and still not know it all.
+You could visit London several times and still not fully know it.
 Charming neighborhoods, magnificent museums, street markets, monuments that are World Heritage Sites, bucolic parks?
 London has more than a hundred tourist attractions, 9 million inhabitants and 35 million tourists a year.
 Here is a selection of what you have to see and do in the city.

 1. Visit Westminster Abbey and the Houses of Parliament

 The Palace of Westminster, a World Heritage Site, houses the Houses of Parliament, where today the politics and future of the country is still decided and where you can see the tower where the greatest symbol of London is hidden, Big Ben, the bell that gives time to its great clock.
-Check the types of tickets for Westminster Abbey and the Houses of Parliament, the opening hours of Westminster Abbey and the ticket prices for Westminster Abbey.
+Check the types of tickets for Westminster Abbey and the Houses of Parliament, Westminster Abbey opening hours and Westminster Abbey ticket prices.